 So, although more recent history has seen the opal lose some of its popularity to superstition and misunderstanding – in some parts of southern Europe and the Middle East people still will not sell or buy it as a gemstone or in opal jewellery– we believe that it’s time to go back to the way it has been viewed for far more of history: as a lucky stone, representing truth and hope.
 Even Shakespeare admired the opal, the Libra birthstone, calling it “that miracle and queen of gems”.
 Queen Victoria was also a fan, wearing opals throughout her reign, and keeping a large personal collection of them.

 There you have it – a potted history of the dark and mysterious opal and opal jewellery with as many facets and colours to its past as you can find within the stones themselves.
-Here at Origin31 it’s one of our favourite gemstones to work with here's a few of our unique pieces;
+Here at Origin31 it’s one of our favourite gemstones to work for our bespoke creations or within our collections with here's a few of our unique pieces;